lukas-krecan/ShedLock/README.md

 ## Kotlin gotchas
 The library is tested with Kotlin and works fine.
 The only issue is Spring AOP which does not work on final method.
-If you use `@SchedulerLock` with `@Scheduled` annotation, everyting should work since Kotling Spring compiler plugin will automatically 'open' the method for you.
+If you use `@SchedulerLock` with `@Scheduled` annotation, everything should work since Kotling Spring compiler plugin will automatically 'open' the method for you.
 If `@Scheduled` annotation is not present, you have to open the method by yourself.

 ## Caveats
-Locks in ShedLock have expiration time which leads to following possible issues.
+Locks in ShedLock have an expiration time which leads to the following possible issues.
 1. If the task runs longer than `lockAtMostFor`, the task can be executed more than once
 2. If the clock difference between two nodes is more than `lockAtLeastFor` or minimal execution time the task can be executed more than once.